nicholasab/target-demo/README.md

 ## Testing

-Run `.\gradlew test` to run and verify Repository and Service tests.
+Run `.\gradlew test` to run and verify Repository and Service integration tests.

+_Note: MongoDB needs to be running to connect and test_

 ## Notes